bregman-arie/devops-exercises/README.md

 CSMA/CD algorithm:

-1. Before sending a frame, it checks whether another host already transmitting a frame.
+1. Before sending a frame, it checks whether another host is already transmitting a frame.
-2. If no one transmitting, it starts transmitting the frame.
+2. If no one is transmitting, it starts transmitting the frame.
 3. If two hosts transmitted at the same time, we have a collision.
 4. Both hosts stop sending the frame and they send to everyone a 'jam signal' notifying everyone that a collision occurred
 5. They are waiting for a random time before sending again
-6. Once each host waited for a random time, they try to send the frame again and so the
+6. Once each host waited for a random time, they try to send the frame again and so the cycle starts again
 </b></details>

 <details>